 The only problem is what to call it.
 ‘Bookette’?
 ‘Midform’?
 My first foray into the digital short, a mini-travelogue called In Search of Glastonbury, is clearly a ‘travella’.
-I’ve also edited my sections of my full-length book The Secret Life of God into short, standalone reads for those interested in specific topics.
+I’ve also edited my sections of my full-length book The Secret Life of God into short, standalone reads for those interested in specific areas of religious life.

-You can find details of forthcoming digital shorts on the Forthcoming page.
+You can find details of work in progress on the Forthcoming page.

 IN SEARCH OF GLASTONBURY

 Glastonbury promises big things to its visitors – to meet their spiritual needs, possibly even transform their lives.
-In the summer of 2014, Alex Klaushofer – fancying herself a latter-day female incarnation of H.V.
+Alex Klaushofer – fancying herself a latter-day female incarnation of H.V.
 Morton – went to explore how far twenty-first century Glastonbury lives up to its promise of being a New Age mecca for our times.

 Combining interviews with some its most informed residents and undercover work as a mystery spiritual seeker, she gets under the skin of this eccentric English town in ways that reveal both its folly and its charm.

 THE NEW BRITISH DRUIDS: Connecting with nature in the 21st century (The Secret Life of God Book 1)